Johnny-cloud/Bott-Battlr/README.md

 5. Run the command "npm install" to install the project's dependencies
 6. The data to be used is in the **src/data/db.json** folder.
 7. Run the command **"json-server --watch src/data/db.json"** to start up the json-server on port 3000.
 This is where you will get the data to be used.
 8. Run the command "npm start" in the root folder to start up the project.
-If it asks you to run the project on another port in the localhost just type in "y" for yes.
+It will ask you to run the project on another port in the localhost.
+Just type in "y" for yes.
 This is because the Json-server will run on port 3000.